Azure-Samples/enterprise-data-sharing/3-data-sharing-exploration/README.md

 In order to open the project in a container follow the following steps:

 - Open Visual Studio Code and clone the repository.
-- Use the .env.template file located in \enterprise-data-sharing\src to create a file named `.env` with the selected values for the current deployment.
+- Use the .env.template file located in \enterprise-data-sharing\3-data-sharing-exploration\src to create a file named `.env` with the selected values for the current deployment.
 Some variables are pre-populated with default values.
 - Hit Control-Shift-P to open the command palette and type Dev Containers: Open Folder in Container ...
-- When prompted, select the directory \enterprise-data-sharing
+- When prompted, select the directory \enterprise-data-sharing\3-data-sharing-exploration
 - Wait for the container to build, check the logs for more information.

 ### Running the deployment

 After all the pre-requisites are implemented, the deployment can be triggered.
-Navigate to the directory /enterprise-data-sharing/ and run the following
+Navigate to the directory /enterprise-data-sharing/3-data-sharing-exploration and run the following
 command:

 ```bash